Dudemanguy/vmn/docs/options.md

 # Options

-vmn has two different kinds of configuration parameters: one for vmn itself and another for the mpv client.
-Options for vmn itself can be specified via command line or in the configuration file located at `$HOME/.config/vmn/config`.
-Any option specified via command line will take priority over any value specified in the configuration file.
-The syntax for arguments is simply `--foo=value`.
-In the configuration file, `value` needs to be enclosed in quotes like so: `foo="value"`.
+Options for vmn follow the `foo=value` syntax.
+It's essentially identical to mpv's syntax except that you do not enclose `value` in quotes (i.e. if there are spaces inbetween values). mpv options can also be set in the config file (i.e. `volume=50` is valid).
+Refer to the full list of [mpv's options](https://github.com/mpv-player/mpv/blob/master/DOCS/man/options.rst).
+The config file's location is at `$HOME/.config/vmn/config`.
+Options specified via command line will overwrite anything specified in the configuration file.
+For command line arguments, the syntax is simply `--foo=value`.
+Currently, mpv-specific options cannot be set as command line arguments.

-Options for the mpv client cannot be set as command line arguments and must be set in the configuration file.
-These options follow standard [mpv.conf syntax](https://github.com/mpv-player/mpv/blob/master/etc/mpv.conf).
-Most mpv options should work without a problem.

 ### Main Options